tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/motion_planning/obstacle_avoidance_planner/README.md

 \end{align}
 $$

-Based on these linearlizations, the error kinematics is formulated with the following linear equations.
+Based on the linearization, the error kinematics is formulated with the following linear equations.

 $$
 \begin{align}